c-hive/basics/docker-build-cache/README.md

 # Docker build cache

 Caching dependencies during build steps using the [experimental `buildkit` feature](https://github.com/moby/moby/issues/14080) of Docker.
-This examples uses Bundler, Ruby's package manager.

-*NOTE: the final image will not contain the cached dependencies!*
+This example uses NPM, JavaScript's package manager.
+It caches the `/root/.npm` folder which is in turn not included the final image.
+Note that providing the path `~/.npm` doesn't work.

 ## Prerequisites